traefik-workshops/traefik-microsoft-workshop/module-2/entraid.md

 1. From <b>traefik-workshop</b>, navigate to <b>Manage</b>, <b>Authentication</b>.
 2. Select <b>Add</b> for <b>Application ID URI</b> and then select <b>Save</b>.
-3. Select <b>Add a scope</b> and fill-up the information as showen below.
+3. Select <b>Add a scope</b> and fill in the information as shown below to prepare for returning the group information of the users.

    ![expose-api](../media/expose-api.png)